Kreyu/data-table-bundle/docs/src/docs/features/asynchronicity.md

 When a request originates from a Turbo Frame, you can return only the HTML of the data table instead of rendering the entire page.
 This significantly improves performance on pages with lots of content.

-This bundle provides a helper for that: the DataTableTurboResponseTrait.
+This bundle provides a helper for that: the `DataTableTurboResponseTrait`.
 It renders just the table's markup so Turbo can replace the content of the requesting frame.

 How it works under the hood:
-- The HttpFoundationRequestHandler reads the Turbo-Frame request header and stores it in the DataTable instance.
+- The `HttpFoundationRequestHandler` reads the Turbo-Frame request header and stores it in the `DataTable` instance.
-- The DataTable::isRequestFromTurboFrame() method returns true when the header matches the table frame id (`kreyu_data_table_<name>`).
+- The `DataTable::isRequestFromTurboFrame()` method returns true when the header matches the table frame id (`kreyu_data_table_<name>`).
 - In that case, you can short-circuit the controller and return only the table HTML using the trait method.

 Example controller usage: